platt-sam/vehicle/README.md

 # vehicle
-A simple vehicle simulator in Java from a CS 2 class
+A vehicle simulator from the Winter 2020 CS 2 course at Southern Oregon University.
+This exercise was designed to teach the concepts of inheritance.
+Written in Java.